 Step 6: Obtain Certification From The American Midwifery Certification Board (Timelines Vary)

-Certified nurse-midwives must be board certified through the American Midwifery Certification Board (ACMB).
+Certified nurse-midwives must be board-certified through the American Midwifery Certification Board (ACMB).
 To earn certification, midwives must pass an exam.
 More details about certification can be found below.

-What Do Certified Nurse-Midwives Do?
+What Do Certified Midwives Do?

 - Performing prenatal checks for pregnant clients